-FAIR HOUSING TOPIC BY DISTRICTS NORTH/ VERDEMONT EAST SOUTH CENTRAL WEST Educational Opportun ity All SBC schools are Titl e 1 schools and eligi ble for federal financia al assistance.
+FAIR HOUSING TOPIC BY DISTRICTS NORTH/ VERDEMONT EAST SOUTH CENTRAL WEST All SBC schools are Titl e 1 schools and eligil ole for federal financia al assistance.
 The Verdemont/North district is within the 25 th to 75 th percentile on the education opportunity index.
 The East district is below the 25 th percentile in some areas and up to 50th in other.
 The South district is up to the 50th percentile on the education opportunity index.
-Central district ranges up to the 50th percentile on the education opportunity index The West district ranges up to the 50th percentile on the education opportunity index Housing Sites 3,004 units 1,731 units 588 units 2,188 units 1,268 units 17% Lower 40% Lower 20% Lower 38% Lower 38% Lower 12% Moderate 12% Moderate 37% Moderate 3 9% Moderate 17% Moderate 71% AboveMod 48% AboveMod 42% AboveMod 23% AboveMod 45% AboveMod Service Impact While this area is more affluent, all schools are Title 1 so the estimated low- income units may have access to increased education resources The mix of new housing proposed in this district can raise educational opportunities for lower and moderate-income households.
+Central district ranges up to the 50th percentile on the education opportunity index The West district ranges up to the 50th percentile on the education opportunity index Housing Sites 3,004 units 17% Lower 12% Moderate 71% AboveMod 1,731 units 40% Lower 12% Moderate 48% AboveMod 588 units 20% Lower 37% Moderate 42% AboveMod 2,188 units 38% Lower 39% Moderate 23% AboveMod 1,268 units 38% Lower 17% Moderate 45% AboveMod Service Impact While this area is more affluent, all schools are Title 1 so the estimated low- income units may have access to increased education resources The mix of new housing proposed in this district can raise educational opportunities for lower and moderate-income households.
 While all schools are Title 1 - new impact fees will offset any burden of additional students in this area.
 A higher blend of moderate income housing in this district can provide a greater balance of student incomes within this area.
 This district focuses on the provision of more moderate and above moderate- income housing.